• Skip to primary navigation

 While these foods are highly nutritious, it is important to note that some may experience allergies or intolerances to nuts are seeds.
 If you have a nut allergy, discuss it with your doctor before trying new foods.

-Often, many digestive disruptions that some experience with these foods can be remedied by soaking or sprouting the whole form nut or seed.
+Often, digestive disruptions that some experience with these foods can be remedied by soaking or sprouting the whole form nut or seed.
 The sprouting process helps to remove lectins that are there to protect themselves during growth.

 When left on, the protective layer acts as an anti-nutrient and can block the body's ability to absorb nutrients.
 Some companies will sell seeds or nuts pre-soaked or sprouted.